Makeup Tips & Tutorials

 Makeup Tips for Women With Gray Hair

 Women with gray hair run the risk of looking fuddy-duddy if they don’t apply makeup.
 Look for cool colors for eyeshadow shades such as slates, grays and opt for navy eyeliner.
 For the lips, you can’t go wrong with pinks, whether they are light or bright.
 A bit of gloss can plump up thin lips.
 The same goes for cheeks.
-Pink is gorgeous.
+The pink is gorgeous.

 Easy Makeup Tips for Your Hair Color – The Best In Makeup For Your Hair Color